+NOTE 2: The requirements in this table are only applicable for UE which supports single band in FR2

 The maximum output power values for TRP and EIRP are found on the Table6.2.1.3-2.
 The max allowed EIRP is derived from regulatory requirements [8].
-The requirements are verified with the test metrics of TRP (Link=TX beam peak direction) in beam locked mode and EIRP (Link=TX beam peak direction, Meas=Link angle).
+The requirements are verified with the test metrics of TRP (Link=TX beam peak direction) in beam locked mode and the total component of EIRP, as defined in [4], (Link=TX beam peak direction, Meas=Link angle).